nesfit/domainradar-infra/docs/pipeline_and_models.md

 - Output topic: *processed_RDAP_DN*: RDAP/WHOIS query result
     - Key: string – DN
     - Value: `RDAPDomainResult`
-- **TODO: Errors**
+- Errors (`statusCode`):
+    - RDAP_NOT_AVAILABLE: An RDAP service is not provided for the TLD.
+    - NOT_FOUND: The RDAP entity was not found (i.e., the DN does not exist in RDAP).
+    - RATE_LIMITED: Too many requests to the target RDAP server.
+    - OTHER_EXTERNAL_ERROR: Other error happened (such as non-OK RDAP status code).
+- Erros (`whoisStatusCode`, see below):
+    - WHOIS_NOT_PERFORMED: RDAP succeeded, no WHOIS query was made.
+    - NOT_FOUND: As above.
+    - RATE_LIMITED: As above.
+    - OTHER_EXTERNAL_ERROR: As above.

 ```python
 class RDAPDomainRequest:
     zone: str | None
 ```

 The request object is not required.
 If it is provided and it contains a non-null value of the `zone` field, this value will be used as the RDAP (and WHOIS) query target.
-Otherwise, the source domain name will be used; and, in case of a failure, the "registered domain name" (i.e., one level above the public suffix) will also be tried.
+Otherwise, the source domain name will be used; and, in case of a failure, the DN one level above the public suffix (a "possibly registered domain name") will also be tried.

 ```python
 class RDAPDomainResult(Result):